tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Move Cursor Event

-This event is thrown, when every the cursor is moved by the user.
+This event is thrown, when ever the cursor is moved by the user.
 It has the id `frts.vanillasdl2.event.movecursor`.
 It has a single point value with id `frts.vanillasdl2.event.movecursor.pos` describing the new position of the cursor.

 ### Selection Event

-> TODO
+There are two variants of this event.
+The change event is raised when ever the current selection changes.
+It has the id `frts.vanillasdl2.event.selection.changed`.
+The finished event is raised when the selection is complete.
+It has the id `frts.vanillasdl2.event.selection.finished`.
+They have a point list value with id `frts.vanillasdl2.event.value.selection` describing the selection.

 ## Graphic Output